 Entrepreneurs: Kim Lewis and Tim Lewis

 CurlMix is a health and beauty supply company from Chicago, IL, that makes products specifically designed for curly hair.
-Their primary product is a gel made from flaxseed oils.
+A gel made from flaxseed oils is their primary product.

 The system leaves your hair soft, defined, feeling moisturized, elongating your curl, not crunchy, not flaky, and smelling like paradise.
-The best part is that you only have to style your hair once a week.
+Only once a week, you have to style your hair.